ellaglantz/practiceREADME/README.md

 >> their own respective weights for each object Math, Science, Writing, Comp-sci

-> Below is an exmaple of pseudocode for the Gradebook calculate function seen in our grades.cpp file:
+> Below is an example of pseudocode for the Gradebook calculate function seen in our grades.cpp file:

 `double Gradebook::calculate(std::string filename){
     //create sum variable